 Have you read Amina’s Voice?
 What did you think of it?

 TBR Thursday is a weekly meme hosted by Kimberly Faye Reads, where you post a title from your shelf or e-reader and find out what others think about it.

-My pick this week is Broken Things by Lauren Oliver.
+My pick this week is The Love Curse of Melody McIntyre by Robin Talley.